MGTheTrain/e-commerce-service/README.md

 ![Swagger UI trough Docker](./docs/api-design/v1/swagger-ui-trough-docker.PNG "Swagger UI trough Docker")

 To view the web frontend, open a browser and go to `localhost:4200`.
-After manually creating or adding some resources (products, reviews, orders, order items, cart items) results should resemble:
+After manually creating or adding resources (such as products, reviews, orders, order items and cart items) the results should resemble:

 ---